dmikushin/bitrader/README.md

 BITrader - Trading and Alering Service for Binance Cryptocurrency Exchange (http://binance.com):

  * Monitor all '\*BTC' symbols trades and detect pumps
- * Send alerts to Telegram bot
+ * Send crypto signals to the attached Telegram bot
- * Sell/buy stock using heuristics or by trader's interactive decision in Telegram

 ### Prerequisites